 I am currently studying for my PhD at The Open University in Milton Keynes, UK.
 My research focuses on microbial metabolisms which would be viable in past and present martian environments.
 I am currently working with anaerobic nitrate-dependent iron-oxidising bacteria, which may have suited the anoxic sediments of early martian lakes.
 I did my Masters in microbiology at Bergen University, Norway, on endolithic communities in Antarctic gypsum samples.
 Come and say “Hi” at the next AbGradE!

-I’m a third year PhD-student at the Research Platform: ExoLife, University of Vienna.
+I`m a last year PhD-student at the University of Vienna.
 At the moment, I’m working on my PhD-thesis which handles the possible habitability of Enceladus’ potential subsurface water reservoir.
 This thesis is very interdisciplinary, including calculations about the inner structure of Enceladus, assumptions about the chemistry going on in this icy moon, and a lot of experimental microbiological work in the laboratory.
 In my spare time I enjoy to do sports, like playing tennis or soccer, hiking, mountain biking, or running.

 Former AbGradE committee members: